totemstan/_service/README.md

 # Installing TOTEM

-There are three methods to "install" **TOTEM** on your host machine
+There are three methods to "install" **TOTEM** on your host machine:

 | Method | Complexity | | Host Requirements | Use case |
 | ------ | ---------- | ----------------- | -------- |